Lakshaykhetarpal/Diabetic-Analysis/README.md

 # Diabetic-Analysis
-Predicting whether the person is diabetic or not.
+Data modelling to predict whether a person is diabetic on the basis of his health conditions and lifestyle.